sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/temporary-password.md

 - The user's two-digit start month comes next (from the user's hire date).
 - The last part of the password is a static string: "RstP\*!7".

-## Create the Example Source from a Deliminated file
+## Create the Example Source from a delimited file

 This is the CSV file you will upload to create your source for testing this transform: